GFGSC-RTU/GFG-SDE-Sheet-Solution-Kit/README.md

 * Be sure to read the files [CONTRIBUTING.md](https://github.com/GFGSC-RTU/GFG-SDE-Sheet-Solution-Kit/blob/main/CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](https://github.com/GFGSC-RTU/GFG-SDE-Sheet-Solution-Kit/blob/main/CODE_OF_CONDUCT.md)
 * Repeated codes will not be merged in same programming language.
 * The quality of pull requests is more important than the quantity.

+### Note

+* All contributors who have followed the rules to contribute get successfully merged PR.
+Don't forget to follow!!!
+* Have some patience to get successfully merged PR.
+Keep Patience!!!